Retirement

 Why Even Smart Planning Isn’t Enough

 Inflation creates a unique form of stealth taxation on wealth.
 A retiree with $1 million in savings who expected to draw $40,000 annually now faces smaller real purchasing power each year those withdrawals stay flat.
-Over a 20-year horizon, 3% annual inflation cuts that lifestyle by nearly half.
+Over a 20-year horizon, 3% annual inflation cuts that lifestyle by nearly half, a compounding effect that most pre-retirement projections still underestimate.

 For those still working, retirement timelines are stretching.
 A 60-year-old professional might delay retirement by five or even ten years to rebuild depleted savings.
 Surveys by the Transamerica Center for Retirement Studies show that 46% of workers expect to work past age 70 — up sharply from just 20% a decade ago.